 Is a pay-per-click campaign going to affect my organic rankings?”

 As a rule, no.

-Or, someone who isn’t spending a lot with Google, but their competitor is, try to link their competitor’s better results with the competitor’s increased AdWords budget.
+Or, someone who isn’t spending a lot with Google, but their competitor is, tries to link their competitor’s better results with the competitor’s increased Google Ads budget.

 None of that is real.

 There is a metaphorical wall (and probably a literal wall – it’s a big office) between the paid ads and organic sides of Google.